How Many Sprays Of Perfume (How Much Is Too Much?)

 However, applying perfume can be confusing for those who aren’t aware of notes, fragrance concentrations, and layering multiple scents.

-These factors are crucial to understanding how many sprays you should apply and where to use them.
+These factors are crucial for understanding how many sprays to apply and where to use them.

 While perfume can quickly elevate your presence, it can also make your surroundings uncomfortable.